-Customer-initiated changes are always prospective (except retroactive birth/adoption/court order SEPs).
-If the carrier receives an 834 Change transaction without a data fix indicator that creates an under-billed or overbilled premium, carriers should flag the transaction and contact the HBE Enrollment Analyst for review.
+Customer-initiated changes are always prospective (except through SEPs that grant retroactive effective dates).
+If the carrier receives an 834 Change transaction without a data fix indicator that creates an underbilled or overbilled premium, carriers should flag the transaction and contact the HBE Enrollment Analyst for review.
 This result is unexpected and warrants individual review by HBE.